AOSC-Dev/aoscc/2016/README.md

       - Introduction to L10n
       - Possible hands-on (not likely)
     - Lucky-roll and give-aways
-      - Raspberry Pi 3 and CrossOver licenses to be handed out *
+      - CrossOver licenses and misc. give-aways
-      - Raspberry Pi 3 and CrossOver licenses gifted to Codename and Wallpaper winners
+      - CrossOver licenses gifted to Codename and Wallpaper winners

-**Note:**
-All Raspberry Pi 3 handed out during the conference are sponsored by Yunpian, and are provided with AOSC OS pre-installed plus with a package named `yunpian-sdk-python` - A Python SDK for Yunpian web services.
-This package is provided as a sponsored extra, and can be removed freely if found unnecessary.

 Time
 ----